jselmani/Cyclops/README.md

 	* USB 3.0 – 1 Port
 	* USB 2.0 – 2 Ports
 	* Operating System – Windows 8.1 or newer
+* Software Requirements:
+	* Oculus Home – base software of the rift which starts VR applications
+	* Oculus PC SDK - written in C++
+	* Oculus Runtime/Drivers - the runtime and drivers must be installed in order for the rift to function.

 #### Database
 * MongoDB (NoSQL)